typst/packages/packages/preview/guided-resume-starter-cgc/2.0.0/template/templates/resume.template.typ

 /*
+This copy of the resume formatting template is provided in the template download in case you'd like to make your preferred edits to the template directly.

+If you'd like to use this copy instead of the package, you'll need to update the #import statement in your resume.typ file to reference this file directly */

+/*
 Core formatting for the template document type.
 Establishes general document-wide formatting, and creates the header and footer for the resume.
 */